Why sexual crimes on public transport persist despite stricter enforcement

 Besides the SPOT framework by the police, Ms Shamima from AWARE said there are also the "5Ds" that bystanders can do:

-- Direct – If it's safe, say something like "Are you okay?" or "Stop that."
+- Direct – If it is safe, say something like "Are you okay?" or "Stop that."

 - Distract – Create a diversion.
 This can be asking for directions, dropping something, or starting a casual conversation with the potential victim.

-- Delegate – Find someone else to help, such as by alerting transport staff, calling the police, or asking another passenger to assist.
+- Delegate – Find someone else to help, such as by alerting transport personnel, calling the police or asking another passenger to assist.

-- Delay – If you freeze in the moment, check in on the victim after the fact.
-Offer to accompany them, ask if they want to report, or note down details such as time, location and description of the perpetrator to pass to the police.
+- Delay – If you freeze in the moment, check in on the victim after that.
+Offer to accompany the victim, ask if the person wants to report, or note down details such as time, location and description of the perpetrator to give to the police.

 - Document – If safe, record what you saw, without shaming online, and offer the evidence to the victim or the authorities.